The Book

 The Author Teodora Verbitskaya (1900-1994)

-According to Nadia, Teodora recorded her memoir for many reasons:
+According to Nadia, her daughter, Teodora recorded her memoir for many reasons:

 - To hopefully set right the facts surrounding the death and destruction of people and property.